alchemesh/candlestick-frontend/README.md

 The NodeJS frontend for the Candlestick Pattern application.

-The NodeJS frontend is used for GUI interface for the user.
-The application is displayed and the event is triggered when the user submits their choice.
-This event is pushed to a queue (RabbitMQ) for processing by the other microservices from the stack.
-After the event has been completed, a chart is graphed using ChartJS, displaying the stock the user chose and the daily movement in candlesticks for the duration given.
-The application, then determines if a candlestick pattern is found within the duration period.
+The NodeJS frontend is the GUI interface for the user.
+The event is triggered when the user submits their choice.
+This event is pushed to a queue (RabbitMQ) forfurther processing by the other microservices on the stack.
+After the event has been completed, a chart is graphed using ChartJS, displaying the user's stock choice and the daily movement in candlesticks for the duration period given.
+The application, then determines if a candlestick pattern is found within that period.
 If found, a description of that pattern is displayed, as well as the potential/expected short to mid term price movement.

 NodeJS Endpoints